Purple Haze Cannabis Strain (Everything You Need to Know & More!)

 Purple Haze’s THC level can range from 12-20% which is typical for a Sativa (like its cousin Strawberry Cough), while CBD usually sits around .1-.5%, making this an immensely beneficial strain.
 CBN is typically .01-.05%.
 In the case of overstimulation or anxiety from the high THC, a dose of CBD can remedy this side effect.

-The typical terpene content for Purple Haze weed is around .67% beta-caryophyllene, .5% humelene, .17% myrcene and a handful of other .1% Terps (linalool, alpha & beta-pinene, etc.).
-This combination of oils produces a sedative, analgesic and anti-inflammatory effect, especially in Purple Haze wax.
+The typical terpene content for Purple Haze weed is around .67% beta-caryophyllene, .5% humelene, .17% myrcene, and a handful of other .1% Terps (linalool, alpha & beta-pinene, etc.).
+This combination of oils produces a sedative, analgesic, and anti-inflammatory effect, especially in Purple Haze wax.
 The pinene also helps negate some of the memory issues you can expect with high THC.
-Purple Haze produces fewer amounts of aromatic terpenes then other strains, be sure to protect your flower from heat and oxidation.
+Purple Haze produces fewer amounts of aromatic terpenes than other strains, be sure to protect your flower from heat and oxidation.

 What is Purple Haze?
 How to Identify

 Purple Haze buds are prominently a deep green with rich purple hues throughout.
-They are typically long medium or large sized flowers, often presenting a fluffy-looking spade structure.
-Look closer to see the thick layer of sweet sticky resin surrounding tiny milky white trichomes dispersed among the orange hairs (similar to its cousin Cherry Pie).
+They are typically long medium or large-sized flowers, often presenting a fluffy-looking spade structure.
+Look closer to see the thick layer of the sweet sticky resin surrounding tiny milky white trichomes dispersed among the orange hairs (similar to its cousin Cherry Pie).
 Some variations include purple hairs or bright blue undertones.

 Why is Weed Purple?